Ahtesham18112011/RTL_workshop/Day_4/README.md

 Welcome to the day 4 of this workshop!
 This interesting day clears topics about GLS(Gate-Level Simulation), blocking and non-blocking statements in verilog and some Synthesis Simulation mismatch, which should be prevented to make a perfect netlist.

 ## What is GLS?
-In VLSI (Very Large Scale Integration), **GLS** stands for **Gate-Level Simulation**.
+**GLS** stands for **Gate-Level Simulation**.
 It is a critical verification step in the VLSI design flow where the gate-level netlist of a digital circuit is simulated to validate its functionality, timing, and power characteristics.

 ### Key Points about GLS:
 1. **Purpose**: